KHIT93/mailguardian/README.md

 Now that our virtual environment is configured and ready, we need to run `install.py` so that we can get the webserver configured and prepared the application for first start.
 The wizard that we start with `python install.py` will ask a series of questions regarding your server configuration and your usage of SSL/TLS certificates.
 We do this so that the application is secure by default and to support modern technologies like `HTTP/2`, We do therefore provide a prebuilt `systemd` unit file for running the application as service on your system as well as a `nginx` configuration for connecting the webserver to the `unix socket` provided by `gunicorn`.

-First run `deactivate` and the type `exit` to log out of the `mailware` account and then as `root` change to `home/mailware/mailware` and run `source bin/activate` and then run `python install.py` and follow the instructions to complete the initial steps of application deployment.
+First run `deactivate` and the type `exit` to log out of the `mailguardian` account and then as `root` change to `home/mailguardian/mailguardian` and run `source bin/activate` and then run `python install.py` and follow the instructions to complete the initial steps of application deployment.
 As this generates some files and installs some applications, this process can take some time.
 As we generate a secure `Diffie–Hellman` key parameters of `4096` bits, this part alone can take up to 45 minutes and is a mandatory step, since we force the application to be secure by default.

 During exeuction of `install.py`, we will try to guess the hostname of the application and provide you with a URL.
 This URL will allow you to access the application from your favorite web browser and run the final steps of the installation.